Tyhcass/academicweb/content/form/contact.md

 url: contact
 draft: false
 submit_button_label: Send Message
-formspree_form_id: "xknkqowy" # id-from-formspree
-layout: split-right  # split-right or split-left
+layout: split-right  # plit-right or split-left
 show_social_links: true # specify social accounts in site config
 show_poweredby_formspree: true
+formspree_form_id: "xknkqowy" #id-from-formspree
 # From the Integration tab in Formspree where it says Your form's endpoint is:
-# https://formspree.io/f/xknkqowy The id will be "xknkqowy""
+#https://formspree.io/f/xknkqowy The id will be "xknkqowy""